Spirit Lake Tribe: Historical

 Tiowaste was not a hereditary leader but was appointed leader by the American government on May 23, 1868.
 His mother was related to Standing Buffalo and his father was French.

 Contemporary

 The tribe has a written constitution and an elected government, with a chairman and tribal council.
 In 1944, the tribe submitted its constitution for ratification and was approved by the Bureau of Indian Affairs and the tribal headquarters is at Fort Totten.

-The current chairperson is Doug Yankton, whose term began in 2020.
+The current chairperson is Lonna Street, whose term began in 2023.